f3d-app/f3d-website/versioned_docs/version-3.2.0/doc/dev/GETTING_STARTED.md

 to C++ programming, configuring and compiling.
 If you are already used to such processes, you may be looking for our [build guide](BUILD.md).

-You may also want to take a look into the [mentoring program](MENTORING.md).

 This guide will help you to compile your own version of F3D with required dependencies.
 Optional dependencies or covered in the build guide.